tanfwong/rfsoc_notes/_sources/ch4/loops.md

   - In the third clock cycle, `y[n]` is written.

-  Then, the specified II=1 can be achieved in spite of the cyclic dependence.
+  Then, the specified II=1 can be achieved in spite of the cyclic dependence becasue the arrays `x` and `y` are accessed only once in different clock cycles each iteration.
 As a matter of fact, Vitis HLS is smart enough to perform the re-factoring for `iir1` automatically during synthesis.
 See Lab 3 for a more in-depth treatment of the above example.

 * We may explicitly turn off loop pipelining by putting `#pragma HLS pipiline off` in the loop body.